Norfolk Broads Holidays

 For those searching for beautiful scenes, the ‘Bure Valley Railway’ is a great way to observe all the countryside the town has to offer.
 With many national parks such as Whitlingham country park allowing you to explore at any pace, you’d like.

 The Norfolk Broads has also become a popular place for cycling holidays.
-Home to the 25 mile trackbed named ‘Marriotts way’, used also for hiking and horse riding.
+Home to the 25-mile trackbed named ‘Marriotts way’, which, is also used for hiking and horse riding.
 The location is also great for bringing your dogs!
 With plenty of pretty countryside trails for dog walks and open spaces such as the beach for them to play.
 You can enjoy yourself even without having to worry about finding a place for them on your holiday.

 The charming town of Woodbastwick is the perfect location for a retreat.
-With picturesque cottages and a medieval thatched church, and has won the best kept village award twice for good reason.
-The area is also home to an extensive history which, in some villages can be traced back to the Tudor times, such as in the market town of Acle.
+With picturesque cottages and a medieval thatched church, it has for good reason, won the best-kept village award twice.
+The area is also home to an extensive history which, in some villages, can be traced back to Tudor times, such as in the market town of Acle.

 The Perfect Norfolk Broads Holidays

-Wroxham is often referred to as the ‘capital’ of the broads.
-Home to ‘the worlds largest village store’.
+Often referred to as the ‘capital’ of the Broads, Wroxham is home to ‘the worlds largest village store’.
 With a variety of homely pubs and restaurants popular with the locals.
-St Benet’s Abbey with its round towers is one of the many historic landmarks and buildings and is only a glimpse into the history of the community of the broads which can be explored in the local towns.
+St Benet’s Abbey with its round towers is one of the many historic landmarks and buildings and is only a glimpse into the history of the community of the broads which, can be explored in the local towns.

-Another well known feature of this landscape is the many windmills decorating the broads.
-With 75 from the 240 mills that existed in the 18th century still standing and a few open to the public such as Horsey Mills.
+Another well-known feature of this landscape is the many windmills decorating the broads.
+With 75 of the 240 mills that existed, in the 18th century, still standing.
+A few still open to the public such as Horsey Mills.

 The broads are also home to a rich variety of English wildlife, due to the vast variety of habitats it creates.
 With 25 species of freshwater fish thriving alongside otters, herons and the rare swallowtail butterfly, making it a great place to spot such creatures in their natural habitat.

 The Norfolk Broads serves as the perfect place for visitors to relax and enjoy themselves.
-Offering a wild variety of activities and adventure to complement its stunning countryside backdrop.
+The Broads offers a wild variety of activities and adventure to complement its stunning countryside backdrop.
 The broads are a unique treasure which can only be found in this thriving rural community and are well worth a visit at any time of the year!

 Norfolk Broads Holiday Homes